rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node.md

 ![Transfer](/assets/img/tutorials/geth-attach-local-node/image-21.png)

 Perfect!
 I got a transaction hash.
-This means that my transaction was sent to Blockchain and it will be in a block in a few seconds.
+This means that my transaction was sent to Blockchain and it will be included in a block in a few seconds.

-Now I will check the balance of the accounts new and account[1]:
+Now I will check the balance of account 1 and the new account:

 ```js
 web3.fromWei(eth.getBalance(eth.accounts[1]),"ether")